Working With Clients Who Want a Redesign: A Rebranding Checklist

 Here are some of the more common reasons why clients may want a rebrand:

 It’s not totally unheard of for a company to switch directions once they’ve discovered that their solution is more applicable to another industry.
 Or perhaps they discovered there’s a greater demand for their product overseas.
 Regardless of the reason for the pivot, a refresh or complete do-over of their branding may be necessary.

-For some companies, the original brand identity has been in place for years, maybe even decades.
-It’s worked well, but it’s no longer a fresh enough image for today’s audience.
+For some companies, the brand identity has been in place for years, maybe even decades.
+It worked well originally, but it’s no longer modern enough by today’s standards.
 Think about a handwritten font, for example.
 It might still look beautiful, but what if their millennial audience just doesn’t “get it”?

-For others, they likely had a brilliant business idea but didn’t take the time to think through branding because they wanted to push their product or service out the door right away.
-The lack of planning is now catching up to them as they can’t seem to keep anyone on the site long enough to convert.
+Sometimes a company builds on a brilliant business idea that they wanted to push out the door right away, so didn’t take time to think through on the branding.
+That lack of planning is now catching up to them as they can’t seem to keep anyone on their site long enough to convert.

 Without extensive research into the audience or intensive planning around the company identity and branding, many companies may find themselves in the undesirable position of having to start all over again—and this is why they’re now coming to you.

 If you’ve run into clients experiencing this sort of identity crisis, then this post is for you.

 In this article, I’m going to cover what you need to do to help clients effectively tackle their branding exercise, under your guidance.
 I’m also going to provide some pointers on how to implement those changes on their WordPress site, without disrupting current visitor experience.